alidaoui/Credit-Card-Fraud-Classifier/README.md

 - **Numpy**: used for numerical analysis
 - **matplotlib.pyplot**: used for plotting data
 - **seaborn**: used for data visualization (used on top of matplotlib library)
-- **sklearn**: used in our kernel to split the set into a training and a testing set, to create the model, to perform grid search to find the best hyper parameters, and to visualize the results.
+- **sklearn**: used in our kernel to split the set into a training and a testing set, to create the model, and to visualize the results.

 We import the data from a csv file, and we load it into a pandas DataFrame object.